 EurAsia Prospective: is it possible to know who is responsible for these cyberattacks?
 Does the way of operating, the size of the attacks or the techniques used, point to a State, a criminal organization, or a known group of hackers?

 Laurent CELERIER: The question of finding a culprit in cyberattacks is always difficult, as the technique used in these attacks often does not allow us to identify the perpetrator.
 It only allows for the collection of clues (tools and techniques used) which, coupled with a deep analysis, can lead a political or judicial authority to decide whether to keep the attack confidential or reveal it publicly.
 In the case of the Ukrainian cyberattacks, the low level of technicality and impact of the attacks opens a wide range of possible suspects: from a single hacker or a group of state-mandated cybercriminals to an intelligence service.
 The current situation in Ukraine as well as the absence of financial motivation in the attack indicate a political motive.
 Who would have the benefit of undermining the trust in the Ukrainian government?
-When answering this question, you can drastically reduce the number of suspects.
+When answering this question, you can drastically reduce the suspects.

 An overly simplistic analysis is sometimes not appropriate.
 Firstly, these attacks may have been carried out by a single person rather than a group of hackers, fostered by the current climate in Ukraine.
 Secondly, and without falling for a conspiracy theory, multiple strategies are possible: these cyberattacks have led to confirm once again the support of the United States and the European Union to the Ukrainian government, which was possibly the aim of these cyberattacks.